RMProfit/blog/content/post/2024-07-15-Using-TCL-Pattern-Map.md

 ## Appendix
 ### Result of Not Reloading the Modified File
 The following is what occurs when the local e164-pattern-map file is edited but subsequently NOT reloaded into the router's memory.

-The initial file has existing entries, and the router is aware of their presence in the raw file via flash: as well as the existence of valid dial plan numbers.
+The initial file has existing entries and the router is aware of their presence in the raw file via flash: as well as the existence of valid dial plan numbers.

 ```javascript
 vCUBE1#more flash:map.cfg